Inductive limits of projective C*-algebras: Preliminaries

-Depending on which relations one admits, one gets different notions of finite presentability.
-In \cite{Bla1985} for instance, only polynomial relations are considered.
-With this notion, not every finitely generated \Cs{} is also finitely presented.
+We say that $A$ is finitely generated if $\gen(A)<\infty$.
+To define when a \ca{} is finitely presentation, one needs a theory of universal \ca{s} defined by generators and relations.
+Depending on which relations one considers, one gets different notions of finite presentability.
+In \cite{Bla85ShapeThy}, for instance, only polynomial relations are considered.
+With this definition, not every finitely generated \ca{} is finitely presented.